Champagne Aspasie: Blanc de Blancs Brut

-With the Blanc de Blancs Brut from Aspasie, I have a really exciting exotic find here.
+With the Blanc de Blancs Brut from Aspasie, I have a really exciting exotic here.

-This Blanc de Blancs consists of 100% Chardonnay from a single cru, harvested from old vines (Vieilles Vignes).
-What always impresses me about Aspasie is their patience: the wine gets a full 60 months (that's 5 years!) of time on the lees before it's disgorged.
-Additionally, they work with minimal sulfur addition during bottling.
+This Blanc de Blancs consists of 100% Chardonnay from a single Cru, harvested from old vines (Vieilles Vignes).
+What always impresses me about Aspasie is the patience: The wine gets a full 60 months (that's 5 years!) time on the lees before it's disgorged.
+In addition, bottling is done with only minimal sulfur addition.

-The family-run winery of Vincent and his team (now in their 5th generation) is located in Brouillet, high up in the Vallée de l'Ardre.
+Vincent's family-run estate (now in the 5th generation) is located in Brouillet, high up in the Vallée de l'Ardre.
 This cool region is actually the absolute stronghold for Pinot Meunier.
-But Aspasie impressively proves here that fantastic Chardonnay can also grow on these soils!
+But Aspasie impressively proves here that fantastic Chardonnay can also grow on these soils.

 In the glass, this Blanc de Blancs shows extremely fresh and purist.
-On the nose you immediately get an almost maritime breeze: notes of iodine-rich limestone, delicate acacia blossoms and fresh lemon.
-On the palate it develops a precise, vibrant acidity that's rounded off by a wonderfully salty, mineral finish.
+On the nose you immediately have an almost maritime breeze: notes of iodine-rich limestone, fine acacia blossoms and fresh lemon.
+On the palate it develops a precise, lively acidity, which is rounded off by a wonderfully salty, mineral finish.

 Details